 upcoming & in development ☟

-Additionally, Historic Spanish Point is hosting a talk-back panel with community members and local scholars to discuss the play and its relevance on Sunday, April 26.
+Additionally, Historic Spanish Point is hosting a talk-back panel after the final performance with community members and local experts to discuss the play and its relevance.

 Support for the Ark Dialogues programming was generously provided through a grant from Florida